What is Childhood Trauma?

 ACEs affect health through stress.
-Frequent and prolonged exposure to ACEs can create toxic stress, which can damage a child's developing brain, affecting overall health years later.
-A study revealed that approximately 65 percent of children experience at least one adverse event during their childhood and that nearly 40 percent of children experience at least two or more ACEs.
-The greater number of ACEs a child has been exposed to, the greater they are at risk for developing health issues throughout their lifespan.
+Frequent and prolonged exposure to ACEs can create toxic stress, which can then damage a child's developing brain.
+This can affect overall health years later.
+A study revealed that approximately 65 percent of children experience at least one adverse event during childhood, and nearly 40 percent experience at least two or more ACEs.
+The greater the number of ACEs a child has been exposed to, the greater they are at risk for developing health issues throughout their lifespan.

-The original ACE study conducted by Kaiser had participants tally up different types of abuse, neglect, and other adverse childhood experiences, where a higher score indicated a higher risk for health problems later in life.
+The original ACE study conducted by Kaiser had participants tally up different types of abuse, neglect, and other ACEs, where a higher score indicated a higher risk for health problems later in life.

 ACEs & Resilience

 The good news is that building one’s resilience can reverse and prevent these negative brain changes from occurring.
 Resilience helps protect against many stress-induced changes, particularly concerning the size, activity, and connectivity of areas in the brain that control fear, memory and mood, and executive control.

 Even if one has experienced one or multiple ACEs, they are not guaranteed a life with significant health complications.
 Prevention and early intervention are the best forms of treatment for ACEs and can help children thrive as adults and substantially reduce their chances of major health problems.
 Building resilience has been cited as a highly positive form of preventing and reducing the impact of ACEs.
 This can look like many different things, but a few examples would be: